Professor David Allsup

 Research

-As well as an interest in fundamental biology Dr Allsup also support clinical research in Hull being the local principle investigator on a variety of clinical trials including FLAIR, COSMIC, GAPP, BRIDGE-BPD and the ITP registry.
+As well as an interest in fundamental biology, Professor Allsup also supports clinical research in Hull and has been local principle investigator on over forty phase II/III clinical trials, many of which have resulted in a change in clinical practice.

 Teaching